stefur/lizzy/README.md

 3. Add `lystra` to whatever autostart method you're using.
 4. Listen to music!

+## Configuration
+Currently the following flag can be used:
+- `-l`, `--length` is used to set the length of the string before truncating the text (adding …).
+Default: 40

 ## Todo
-- User configuration of output
+- More user configuration options of output
 - Better and more examples
 - Make a release?